Of all the myths killed so far, this one admittedly requires a somewhat finer cut, a scalpel instead of an axe.

 He did graduate from Harvard Law School, which requires serious hard work and above-average intelligence.
-But, again, we’re not discussing whether or not Ben is intelligent.
+But, again, we’re not discussing whether or not Ben is hard working or intelligent.
 We’re discussing his debate skills specifically.
 And while Ben’s debate prowess could have been significant, that is not what Ben has chosen to do.
 Because that is not what Ben is paid to do: Ben is paid to say things, sometimes ridiculous things, and to make it look as if they make sense.

 Rather than pursue his subjects at the top of his intelligence, what Ben provides is an unending series of logical fallacies and snuck premises, looped over and over again throughout his conversations.
-Once someone points out these fallacies live, in living color, Ben’s sleight-of-hand magic show becomes much less entertaining, much more depressing and boring.
+Once someone points out these fallacies live, in living color, the illusion collapses and Ben’s sleight-of-hand magic show becomes much less entertaining, much more depressing and boring.

-The glue that holds these conclusions together is an unrepentant layering of Confirmation Bias, a smack-dab application of data and statistics to craft a version of history wholly unique to Ben’s masters’ worldview.
-Once this bonding agent hardens, the False Dichotomies and Straw Man arguments, and the “Oh, so you think it’s better to…?” accusations can appear to the casual observer to be as true and permanent as any national monument – though this architecture of lies is nothing more than paper mache.
+To boot, there is an unrepentant layering of Confirmation Bias, a smack-dab application of data and statistics to glue the whole thing together.
+Once this bonding agent hardens, then the False Dichotomies, Straw Man arguments, and the “Oh, so you think it’s better to…?” accusations can appear to the casual observer to be as true and permanent as any national monument – though on second glance they are revealed as nothing more than paper mache.

 And that’s it.
 It seldom gets any more complex than that.
 That is Ben’s entire professional existence.
 That is what Ben gets paid to do.

-He talks fast and he pushes and pushes and pushes his side of the story, fallacies flying by at break-neck speed, not because he is a philosopher or forensic savant.
+He talks fast and he pushes and pushes and pushes his side of the story, not because he is a philosopher or forensic savant.
 He pushes these things because he’s a Defense Attorney hired to defend a set of corrupt, inane ideas.
 That’s what Defense Attorney’s do: they argue for guilty clients to get the best possible deal.
-So, if the clientele is morally bankrupt, if the ideas are morally grotesque, rest assured Ben is there to save the day for them.
+So, if the clientele is morally bankrupt, if the ideas are morally grotesque, rest assured Ben is there to paint the rosiest picture possible.

-The only problem is, of course, that Ben never really goes to “trial”.
-There’s never a prosecuting attorney to counter his argument.
-Though we’ve seen Ben shuffle around talking points provided by billionaire fracking tycoons, and batted aside a few undergrads, we have yet to see Ben actually, genuinely debate anyone.
+The only problem is, of course, that Ben never really goes to “trial”, so to speak.
+There’s never a “prosecuting attorney” to counter his argument.
+Though we’ve seen Ben shuffle around talking points provided by billionaire fracking tycoons, and batted aside a few undergrads, we have yet to see Ben actually, genuinely debate with anyone.
 We certainly haven’t seen him debate anyone who’s actually in it to find out what is true in the world.
 Sam Harris was an okay example but, again, this was a carefully staged event, designed more to show how polite and tolerant the two men can be than to expose any harsh truths.

-I could provide a seemingly endless cavalcade of examples where Ben Shapiro engages in this sort of buffoonery and, if I thought it was worth your time to go in depth about it, I would.
+I could provide a seemingly endless cavalcade of examples where Ben Shapiro engages in this sort of buffoonery and, if I thought it was worth your while to go in depth, I would.
 Instead, I’ll cut to the chase and give you the ultimate cringe-inducing display of Ben’s “Paper Tiger” existence: Shapiro’s interview on the BBC with Andrew Neil earlier this year.

 Neil, who is one of the most notoriously Conservative interviewers on the BBC, asked Shapiro a series of relatively straightforward, harmless questions.
 They were not “soft ball” questions, but they were also not the kind of thing an average human couldn’t handle without a modicum of candor and poise.